 Certificate Programs.
 The certificate programs in creative writing, dance, theater, music theater, and visual arts are offered under the auspices of the Lewis Center for the Arts, while the certificate Program in Musical Performance is offered under the auspices of the Department of Music.
 For information about each of these programs of study and the courses they offer, please refer to their separate entries in this catalog.

 Academic Concentrations Involving Creative Work.
 Various academic departments offer special opportunities and tracks that involve creative work.
 The Department of English offers tracks in creative writing, theater and performance studies, and arts and media.
 The Department of Art and Archaeology offers a concentration in the history of art and studio arts (Program 2).
 The Department of Comparative Literature offers a track in literary study and the creative arts.
-For more information about these opportunities, please refer to the specific department entries in this catalog.
+For more information about these and other opportunities, please refer to specific department entries in this catalog.

 University Scholar Program.
 Finally, the University Scholar Program is designed for "a small group of students with outstanding and demonstrated talent in an academic or creative area that requires a substantial commitment of time and that cannot be pursued within the regular curriculum," such as artists who are already balancing the demands of a professional career with their educational requirements.